 Windows has the tendency to hide empty drives by default.
 This issue usually occurs when your drive is not properly formatted.
 To resolve this issue go to Control Panel -> Appearance and Personalization -> Folder Options, In View tab, undo the Hide empty drive option, which is available in the Computer folder box.

 How to troubleshoot non-detected hard drive on Mac Machine:

 This process will work if you are able to view your connected drive in your System Profile.

 - First, go to Disk Utility, where the drive was seen.
 You will be able to view the drive icon as “2TB External drive” (here the drive size is 2TB) along with a name that you have given to the drive or provided by the machine.

 - In case the name you have given to the drive is not showing up, then click “Verified Disk” and it will say “Invalid Index Key (and the drive name you had given) found corrupt and needs to be repaired. ..
 Click Repair Disk.”

 - When you click “Repair Disk”, it might be possible that it will show you a failed message “Disk Utility Stopped Repairing…”.

-- Now, disconnect the drive and reboot the MacBook and reconnect the external drive via USB, and you will be able to view the connected USB drive on desktop along with the correct assigned name!
+- Now, disconnect the drive and reboot the MacBook and reconnect the external drive via USB, and you will be able to view the connected USB drive on the desktop along with the correct assigned name!

-All of the above mentioned processes work only when your external drive is in working state and properly connected to the system.
-But, what if the drive is not able to create a connection with your computer machine, then only way left to restore inaccessible data is to look for reliable data recovery services.
+All of the above-mentioned processes work only when your external drive is in working state and properly connected to the system.
+But, what if the drive is not able to create a connection with your computer machine, the only way left to restore inaccessible data is to look for reliable data recovery services.
 Stellar Data Recovery is a reputed and a well-known name in data recovery services.
 We have teams of technical experts along with CLASS 100 CLEAN ROOM labs to provide you 100% guaranty of data recovery.

 For more information about Hard disk issues and recovery solutions, check